-- 1. To elect three directors to serve three-year terms expiring in 2022; - 2.
+- 1. To elect three directors to serve three-year terms expiring in 2023; - 2.
 To conduct a non-binding advisory vote on the compensation of our named executive officers as disclosed in the accompanying materials; - 3.
-To conduct a non-binding advisory vote on the frequency of holding future advisory votes on named executive officer compensation; - 4.
-To ratify the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2019; and - 5.
+To ratify the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2020; and - 4.
 To transact such other business that is properly presented at the annual meeting and any adjournments or postponements thereof.